suyan/ttevent/README.md

 ## Introduction

-A events site in 2013.
+An events website in 2013.
 It can be deployed on SAE and BAE and standard Apache.

 ## Requirements